 This post was created in partnership with Bing.
-With a type or a swipe you can search the web, the cloud, apps, and your PC or tablet, all in one place using Smart Search on Windows 8.1.
+With a type or a swipe you can search the web, the cloud, apps, and your PC or tablet, all in one place using

 Bing recently encouraged me to try out their new Smart Search to inspire a DIY project!
 I’ve been wanting to make more book clutches for a while now, so I used the app to gather inspiration and source supplies.
 I made one a long time ago by upcycling a purse, but I wanted to try another way…using a zipper and fabric!